ALASdoo/alasdoo_com_v2/content/english/our-clients.md

       alt: 'Dakota Silencer'

 industries:
-  title: 'Industries we have worked&nbsp;with'
+  title: 'Industries we have worked with'
   content: 'We have worked together with development teams representing a variety of sectors.
 We are especially proud of the high standards and constant quality we deliver to even the most demanding industries.'
   industries_item:
     - title: 'Accounting'